mfirhas/note/src/clean_code.md

     - all properties are private (and they are accessed through getters and setters).
     - they have zero-arg constructors (aka default constructors).
     - they implement the Serializable Interface.
+- Prefer Polymorphism to If/Else or Switch/Case
+  - If/Else or Switch/Case might appropriate in case where adding new functions is more likely than adding new types.
+  - Cases where volatile functions are more rare than volatile types.
+  - *Opinion: This choice between polymorphism and if/else/switch/case probably solved by utilizing type system like Haskell's Type classes or Rust's Traits in which they can accomodate both world*

 ## Errors Handling